In most cases, you must repay overpaid money to the Child Benefit Office. Check what to do if you receive an overpayment of Child Benefit.

 What is Child Benefit?

 Child benefit is a tax-free payment aimed at assisting parents cope with the cost of raising children.
-One of the parents may be eligible to claim Child Benefit of £20.70 a week for the eldest or only child.
-There is a lesser amount of £13.70 a week per child if you have other children.
+One of the parents may be eligible to claim Child Benefit for their children.

 How Often is Child Benefit Paid?

-As a rule, Child Benefit payment dates fall every four weeks and most often on a Monday or Tuesday.
+As a rule, Child Benefit payment dates fall every four weeks.
 Typically, each payment follows four weeks after the previous payment.
 But it may get paid early if the due date falls on one of the bank holidays in the United Kingdom.